The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

 \subsection{The relation between \ion{O}{i} and \ion{H}{i} absorbers}

-Even within the CGM of the same halo, \ion{O}{i} is typically not homogeneously distributed.
-In Fig.~\ref{fig:rad_prof_cd_10} we present the median radial profiles of oxygen and hydrogen column densities inside the CGM of high-mass ($M_h > 10^{10}\,\text{M}_\odot$, top row) and lower-mass ($10^9 < M_h/\text{M}_\odot< 10^{10}$, bottom row) haloes, normalised to their virial radii.
+Even within the {virial radius} of the same halo, \ion{O}{i} is typically not homogeneously distributed, {as can be appreciated from Fig.~\ref{fig:coolfig}}.
+In Fig.~\ref{fig:rad_prof_cd_10} we present the median radial profiles of oxygen and hydrogen column densities inside the {virial radius} of high-mass ($M_h > 10^{10}\,\text{M}_\odot$, top row) and lower-mass ($10^9 < M_h/\text{M}_\odot< 10^{10}$, bottom row) haloes.
 The data are derived considering all the haloes simulated at high resolution in the $13$ zoom-in regions ($\sim 50$ high-mass haloes, $\sim 400$ lower-mass haloes at $z=7$).
 For each halo, the radial profile is computed as the median value of column densities within circular annuli at fixed fractions of the virial radius.
 In the plot, we represent the median of the radial profiles of similar mass haloes.

 In the left panels, the solid lines indicate how the total hydrogen column density evolves with redshift, where the darkest line corresponds to the median profile at $z=8$ and the lightest at $z=5$.
 The dashed lines mark the \ion{H}{i} column density profiles, following the same colour scheme.
 The plot shows how at radii larger than $0.2 \ R_{\rm vir}$, the fraction of neutral hydrogen rapidly drops with decreasing redshift, despite the total amount of hydrogen undergoing a more gradual decrease.
-This trend highlights that in the outer parts of the CGM, gas becomes progressively more ionized with decreasing redshift.
+This trend highlights {how the virialised gas in the outer parts of the halo} becomes progressively more ionized with decreasing redshift.
 This behaviour might be caused by the combination of different effects.
 First, we consider only gas inside virial radii of haloes, which grow as the Universe expands, encircling more gas at low density.
 This might partly explain the decrease in neutral hydrogen, but we do not exclude that ionisation effects could also affect the change in radial profiles, as we will also discuss in Section~\ref{sec:evolofcovf} for neutral oxygen.